“Amazon’s Echo Show 5 is so much more than a smart alarm clock.”

-In contrast, Amazon has developed Echo Show 5 to be a true entry-level device.
+Google’s Nest Hub ($90) and Lenovo Smart Display 7 ($100) are two of its closest rivals, offering similar features in compact sizes.
+In contrast, Amazon has developed the Echo Show 5 to be a true entry-level device.
 Priced well below $100, the retail giant is repeating a strategy previously tested with the audio-only Echo Dot, but this is obviously a more capable device.

 While all Echo Show devices have included a privacy button to disable the integrated camera and microphone array, the Echo Show 5 goes a step further with a chunky camera shutter that slides across the lens.
 For a device that will be installed in potentially millions of bedrooms around the globe, it’s an obvious and very noticeable attempt to alleviate user privacy concerns.
-Slide the shutter to reveal a bright orange tab, while the lens aperture switches from black to white and a notification pops on screen.
+Slide the shutter to reveal a bright orange tab, while the lens aperture switches from black to white, and a notification pops on screen.
 You’ll always know when privacy protection is enabled.

 Better still, the shutter ensures you can keep talking to Alexa, or family and friends during drop-ins, Skype and Alexa video calls with the camera obscured.
 It’s a simple addition to Echo Show’s privacy features, but it’s welcome.